Fence Calculator

 Perimeter Straight: Perimeter = Fence length Rectangle: Perimeter = 2 × (Length + Width) Custom: Perimeter = entered directly Posts and panels Panels = ⌈ Perimeter ÷ Post spacing ⌉ Posts = Panels + 1 + (2 × Number of gates) Concrete 60-lb bags = Posts × 2 Wood pickets (1×6 dog-ear, 5.5" effective width) Pickets per panel = ⌈ Spacing (in) ÷ 5.5 ⌉ Total pickets = Pickets per panel × Panels

 Posts always equal panels + 1 because you need one post at each end of a straight run.
 Gate posts count separately — each gate opening replaces a fence panel and adds two posts (one per side).
-If your fence has a gate in a corner, you may only need one new post, but this calculator uses the conservative 2-post-per-gate figure.
+Two 60-lb bags of concrete per post is the standard residential figure for a 4×4 post in a 10-inch diameter hole at 2-foot depth.

 Picket count uses a 5.5-inch effective width, which matches a standard 1×6 dog-ear picket installed flush.
 Board-on-board styles (where pickets overlap) will use 20–30% more pickets than this estimate.
-Check your panel design with your lumber yard before ordering.

 Common Project Sizes